-The need for well-trained teachers in Jewish education has been recognized since the

-Jewish education, Solomon Schechter (1915, p.
+The need for well-trained teachers in Jewish education has been recognized since the beginning of the modern American Jewish community.
+In a 1907 lecture on the problems of Jewish education, Solomon Schechter (1915, p.
 110) explained,

 The first difficulty under which we labor is the great dearth of trained teachers....The American teacher, with his knowledge of the English language and his familiarity with the best educational methods, will thus in the end prove to be the only fit person to instruct also in religion, but unfortunately he is not always sufficiently equipped with a knowledge of Hebrew things in general and Hebrew language in particular to enable him to accomplish his duties in a satisfactory manner.